remote-no-code/FPGA-IP-DEVELOPMENT/Task2/README.md

 ---

-Here's your Step 3 documentation formatted in clean, GitHub-ready markdown:

 ***

 # Step 3 – Integrate the GPIO IP into the SoC (Mandatory)

 This step integrates the **previously designed GPIO IP** into the existing RISC-V SoC.
-The goal is to make the GPIO a **first-class memory-mapped peripheral** that the CPU can access just like RAM, LEDs, and UART.[1][2]
+The goal is to make the GPIO a **first-class memory-mapped peripheral** that the CPU can access just like RAM, LEDs, and UART.

 At this stage:
 - No new functionality is added to the GPIO IP